elastic/kibana/x-pack/plugins/apm/dev_docs/apm_queries.md

 ### Throughput

 Throughput is the number of transactions per minute.
-This can be calculated using transaction events or metric events.
+This can be calculated using transaction events or metric events (aggregated transactions).

-Note-worthy fields: None (based on doc count)
+Noteworthy fields: None (based on `doc_count`)

 ```js
 {